ChrisChen0803/casino_simulator/README.md

 Welcome to the Casino!
-Have Fun!
+Have Fun!<br>
 What you wanna do today?
 1. Play Blackjack
 2. Play Guessing